Quelccaya Ice Cap: Geography

 The Quelccaya Ice Cap lies in the tropical highlands of southern Peru, in the Cordillera Oriental/eastern Andes.
 The Cordillera Vilcanota mountain range is 10 km northwest of Quelccaya, and Quelccaya is sometimes considered to be part of it; occasionally Quelccaya is also linked to the Cordillera Carabaya range.
 East of Quelccaya, the Andes drop off steeply to the Amazon basin.
 The Amazon rainforest – only 40 km away – is barely discernible from the summit of Quelccaya.
 Lake Titicaca is 120 km south of Quelccaya.
 Administratively, Quelccaya is part of the Cuzco Department.

 The Andes in Peru, Ecuador, and Bolivia are subdivided into several separate mountain ranges, many of which are glaciated above 5000 m elevation; Peru contains about 70% of all tropical glaciers.
 Together with the Coropuna volcano also in southern Peru and ice bodies in New Guinea and the Rwenzori Mountains in Africa, Quelccaya is one of the few tropical ice caps in the world; during glacial times there were more ice caps which may have resembled Quelccaya.
 The existence of two smaller ice caps south of Quelccaya was reported in 1968.

 Human geography

 The ice cap lies in a remote area.
 It is also known as Quenamari and is sometimes spelled Quelcaya.
+The ice cap shares the name "Quelccaya" with a town in the Corani District of Peru; the town's name is derived from the Quechua word k'elccay, "to write in".
 Since 2020, Quelccaya is part of the Área de Conservación Regional Ausangate, a protected area, and the local population considers Quelccaya an important apu, a holy spirit.

 The region around the ice cap is sparsely populated.
 The city of Cuzco lies 130 km to the northwest of Quelccaya, and Sicuani is 60 km to the southwest.
 The closest road is still 40 km from the ice cap and the rest of the journey can take three days with pack animals to reach the ice cap.
 There are several camps at Quelccaya, including one close to the northwestern ice margin.
 A 1974 map shows a homestead on the Huancané River southwest from Quelccaya, about 12 km from the ice margin.